Slow Cooker Refried Beans – Fat-Free and Low-Sodium

 These do taste significantly less salty than the canned version.
 Make sure to check for seasonings and add salt as desired.
 We are trying to cut down on sodium around here so you might want to add more salt.
 You can also increase/decrease red pepper flakes based on your love of spicy foods.

-Verdict: I love these!
-The flavor isn’t identical to the canned variety but I think it is even better!
+Verdict: I love these slow cooker refried beans!
+The flavor isn’t identical to the canned variety since they have far less sodium, but I think it is even better!
 Tons of flavor from the spices, you won’t miss the fat or the sodium.

 Husband’s take: He hasn’t actually had these yet.
 I tried a few spoonfuls, but I froze the rest for future taco nights.